ethereum-optimism/community-hub/src/docs/developers/known-issues.md

 You should not be impacted if you do not provide a fixed amount of gas, as [Solidity will by default pass all available gas into the function call](https://docs.soliditylang.org/en/v0.8.10/units-and-global-variables.html#members-of-address-types).

-You will be able to catch this failure by testing your contracts on Optimistic Kovan.
+You will be able to catch this failure by testing your contracts on Optimism Kovan.
-We highly recommend testing all contracts on Optimistic Kovan before deploying to the Optimistic Ethereum mainnet in order to catch this issue.
+We highly recommend testing all contracts on Optimism Kovan before deploying to the Optimism mainnet in order to catch this issue.

 ### Workarounds